wScottSh/text-adventure-engine/README.md

 1. As a player, I want to play through Zork on Twitter to have a reason to use my Twitter account.
 1. As a player, I want to share my gaming with the world so I can connect with others that share a similar hobby.
+1. As a level creator, I want to create my own rooms and host them online within the persistent world so I can make the world massive and personalized.

 ---